ABC-iRobotics/ros_course_materials_en/docs/03_python_principles.md

     ```

    !!! tip
-        In the case of issues with permissions, type the following to grant the file permission to execute:
+        In the case of issues with permissions, type the following to grant the file permission to execute: `chmod +x hello.py`

-        ```bash
-        chmod +x hello.py
-        ```
+    ---

 4. Modify the script to replace the word "World" with a command line argument:

     ```python